GLOBAL MARKETS-Safe-havens rise on coronavirus concerns, stocks rebound

 Stocks stabilize as pace of reported virus infections slowshttps://tmsnrt.rs/2tyLx6W

-(Reporting by Herbert Lash, additional reporting by Stephen Culp in New York; Editing by Dan Grebler and Tom Brown)
+(Reporting by Herbert Lash, additional reporting by Stephen Culp and Karen Brettell in New York; Editing by Dan Grebler, Tom Brown and Sonya Hepinstall)

 ((herb.lash@thomsonreuters.com; 1-646-223-6019; Reuters Messaging: herb.lash.reuters.com@reuters.net))